Dauphinoise Potatoes

 Dauphinoise (DOE-PHEEN-NOWAAZ) potatoes is how the French say casserole of potatoes, heavy cream, and cheese.
 Thin slices of Yukon Gold potatoes get cooked in heavy cream flavored with garlic, bay leaves, and nutmeg, then baked in a casserole dish layered with shredded Gruyère cheese until golden and bubbling.

-Dauphinoise potatoes are similar to potatoes au gratin, a casserole of thinly sliced potatoes (and often garlic and onions) cooked in a cheesy sauce until tender.
+• Au gratin potatoes is a casserole thinly sliced raw potatoes (and often garlic and onions) cooked in a cheesy sauce until tender.

 Dauphinoise potatoes are simple to make, but these tips will ensure you get the best results every time.